 While a warm mist humidifier can have the inverse effect of causing nasal passages to swell, making it difficult to breathe, they’re effective in reducing the infectiousness of bacteria and viruses when used to maintain an ideal relative humidity between 40-60 percent.

-An air purifier can eliminate pollutants in the atmosphere, including carcinogens from tobacco smoke, toxic fumes emitted by plastics, allergies, and asthma triggers like mold spores or pet hair and pollen.
+An air purifier can eliminate atmospheric pollutants, including carcinogens from tobacco smoke, toxic fumes emitted by plastics, allergies, and asthma triggers like mold spores or pet hair and pollen.
 Therefore, an air purifier is more suitable for a baby’s room when used regularly throughout the year.

 People with Allergies